fan199241/jigsaw_toxic_comment_classification/README.md

 Dataset from kaggle website: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/

 The baseline model is using logistic regression model, which gains the final score 0.97421.

+The simple LSTM model, which gains the final score 0.93723.

-The improved model is using LSTM deep learning model, which gains the final score 0.97233.
+The improved LSTM deep learning model, which gains the final score 0.97233.

 ## PROJECT DESIGN & WORKFLOW